In Search of The Perfect Cyber Security Crime: Part 1 — DDoS-for-Hire

 This means that a DDoS attack can often succeed in either bringing down the server infrastructure or exhaust the bandwidth for the traffic flows.
 For Bob, the Web site will either crash on him, or the quality of service will be so bad that he will leave and go elsewhere.

 And so knowing that companies will lose business through website crashes and poor quality of service, we have an increasing threat from DDoS-for-hire, and where criminals can hire a tool for a given time, and define its target.
 Normally the way that companies deal with this is to load balance on the main gateway into their infrastructure, and then create new instances of servers.
-But this can be costly to implement, and can only be sustained for relatively short time period.
+But this can be costly to implement, and can only be sustained for a relatively short time period.
 The upstream pipeline to the infrastructure could also become exhausted, and reduce the quality of service.

 Not all attacks are direct